Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/Readme.md

 ![](./docs/images/federation-intro.png "federated network")

-This tutorial showcases how to deploy an *AMQ* messaging layer that federates two different OpenShift clusters using AMQ Interconnect.
-This allows different AMQ clients, connected to different data centers, to exchange messages unaware about the regional distance that separates them.
+This tutorial showcases how to deploy an *AMQ* messaging layer that federates two different *OpenShift* clusters using *AMQ Interconnect*.
+This allows different *AMQ* clients, connected to different data centers, to exchange messages unaware about the regional distance that separates them.

 ### Highlights of the tutorial are:

-- Use of Operators to deploy components
+- Use of *Operators* to deploy components
-- Use of Camel/Fuse to easily implement AMQP Clients
+- Use of *Camel/Fuse* to easily implement *AMQP* Clients
-- Use of AMQ brokers to enable asynchronous patterns.
+- Use of *AMQ* brokers to enable asynchronous patterns.
-- Secure AMQ Interconnect endpoints.
+- Secure *AMQ Interconnect* endpoints.

 ## Dependencies

-1. OpenShift environments
+1. *OpenShift* environments

-	- 1 OpenShift v4.2 cluster as Region-1
+	- 1 *OpenShift* v4.2 cluster as Region-1
-	- 1 OpenShift v4.2 cluster as Region-2
+	- 1 *OpenShift* v4.2 cluster as Region-2
 	<br/>

-	To run this tutorial/demo you would ideally require to have two different OpenShift clusters available so that you can fully demonstrate how messaging traffic really jumps from one region to another.
+	To run this tutorial/demo you would ideally require to have two different *OpenShift* clusters available so that you can fully demonstrate how messaging traffic really jumps from one region to another.
 However, if you need to compromise in resources usage, there is a number of economy approaches you can take.

 	Here below you have a set of proposed rates:

-	- **First class**: Run 2 clusters in 2 real different OpenShift instances
+	- **First class**: Run 2 clusters in 2 real different *OpenShift* instances
-	- **Business class**: Run a single OpenShift cluster, and simulate regions using OpenShift Namespaces
+	- **Business class**: Run a single *OpenShift* cluster, and simulate regions using *OpenShift* namespaces
-	- **Economy class**: Run OpenShift only in your laptop
+	- **Economy class**: Run *OpenShift* only in your laptop
 	<br/>

 	If you're on Economy, it is mostly recommended to use *CodeReady Containers* (CRC) to run your OCP environment in your laptop.
 It provides a working OCP v4.2 environment, with some capabilities off so that your laptop can still breathe.
 See the *CRC* documentation references given below for more details.